Ceramic floor tiles in the kitchen; photo by Jennie Reedy

 Because the backsplash is not in the direct path of heavy traffic, it is not susceptible to wear as the floors or countertops.

 However, since it may be behind the stove, it is important that it is heat resistant.
 Therefore, the tile that is chosen should be a type of tile that will bring a decorative flair to the kitchen.

 How wide are your grout lines?
 Generally, 1/8 or less takes unsanded grout, wider than that takes sanded grout.
 The color is a matter of personal preference.

-When choosing kitchen tile, be sure to research the options available; as a result, it will be easy to get the perfect tile.
+Follow these 5 strategies to selecting the right tile for your kitchen and be sure to research the options available; this way it will be easy to get the perfect tile.
 Do you have any tips?
 Share with our readers in the comment section below!